-All quarterly reports and the final technical report will be submitted through the grantee portal of EPA's Grant Management System.
+All quarterly reports and the final technical report will be submitted through the Grantee Portal of EPA's Grant Management System.
 This system will help EPA monitor the recipient's progress with implementing their project and directly supports the continuation of the SWIFR program by highlighting measurable accomplishments progress to the public and Congress.
-EPA will provide successful applicants with information on how to access the Grant Management System.
-EPA intends to obtain an Information Collection Request (ICR) and require specific information in the performance reports, including information on the outputs and outcomes in Section I.J: Measuring and Reporting Environmental Results: Outputs and Outcomes and additional programmatic progress information.
+EPA will provide successful applicants with information on how to access the Grants Management System.
+EPA intends to obtain an Information Collection Request (ICR) and require specific information in the performance reports, including information on the outputs and outcomes in Section I.H: Measuring and Reporting Environmental Results: Outputs and Outcomes and additional programmatic progress information.

-SECTION VII - AGENCY CONTACT
+SECTION VII - AGENCY CONTACTS

-Dan Halpert, U.S. EPA, Office of Resource Conservation and Recovery (MC 5306P), 1301 Constitution Avenue, NW, Washington, DC 20460; e-mail: SWIFR@epa.gov.
+Chris Carusiello and Jamie Lutz, U.S. EPA, Office of Resource Conservation and Recovery (MC 5306P), 1301 Constitution Avenue, NW, Washington, DC 20460; or e-mail: SwifeRTribal@epa.gov.